nealsharmon/lifto/README.md

 # lifto
-lifto is a compilation of funny videos and memes.
+lifto is a compilation of funny videos and memes written by Michael Harmon (his dad helped him learn to use github)